Tzeak/Classmaster3000/README.md

 this should intall all necessary packages

 next run `grunt serve`
-this should spin up a local server at `localhost:9000`
+this should spin up a local server at `localhost:9000` which you can navigate to in your browser

 any questions, let me know